Treatment for gestational diabetes

 Your healthcare team

-- a specialist midwife – here may be a diabetes midwife or clinic lead midwife, who will give you specialist support while you are pregnant, during the birth and after the birth (in addition to your regular, community midwife)
+- specialist midwife – you may see a diabetes midwife or clinic lead midwife.
+They will give you specialist support while you are pregnant, and during and after the birth

-- an endocrinologist or diabetologist – a consultant doctor who specialises in diabetes
+- endocrinologist or diabetologist – a consultant doctor who specialises in diabetes

-- an obstetrician – a consultant doctor who specialises in pregnancy and birth
+- obstetrician – a consultant doctor who specialises in pregnancy and birth

-- a diabetes nurse specialist – a nurse specialising in caring for people with diabetes
+- diabetes nurse specialist – a nurse who specialises in caring for people with diabetes

-- a diabetes dietitian – a healthcare professional who can provide advice on your diet.
+- diabetes dietitian – a healthcare professional who can give advice on your diet.

 These professionals will work alongside the other members of your healthcare team, such as your GP and your community midwife.